tungv/load-graphql/readme.md

 | typedefsPattern  | `**/*.graphql`     | glob for matching resolver files |

 you can pass anything that `glob` package accepts for these options.

+## Error handling

+`load-graphql` gracefully handles error thrown while trying to parse typedefs file or `require`'ing resolver files.
+In case of error, it will ignore the content of the flawed files and continue.